ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Upon confirmation that the peer is willing to receive SCONE packets, an endpoint SHOULD include SCONE packets in the first few UDP datagrams that it sends.
-Doing so increases the likelihood of eliciting early throughput advice from network elements, allowing applications to apply that advice from the early stages of the data transfer.
+Doing so increases the likelihood of eliciting early throughput advice from SCONE Network elements, allowing applications to apply that advice from the early stages of the data transfer.